Malaysia top court upholds ex-PM Najib's graft conviction

+Najib has maintained his innocence.
+Just before the verdict, he stood up in the dock to make a statement protesting the top court's series of refusals last week to postpone the appeal hearings.

+Najib said he felt he was “unfairly treated" and that his case has been rushed through.
+He pointed out that a leaked verdict by the Federal Court had been posted on a website and said if this was true, it would be the a “judicial misconduct of the highest order."

-But Chief Justice Maimun Tuan Mat said the appeal hearings had ended because Najib's lawyers refused to make any new arguments to protest not being given more time to prepare.
-She then read out the court's verdict.
+Maimun said the appeal hearings had ended because Najib's newly appointed lawyers refused to make any new arguments in protest of not being given more time to prepare.

-Najib appeared in shock.
+Najib appeared in shock after the verdict was read.
 He was immediately surrounded by his family and supporters.

-The verdict came after a series of attempts by Najib to prolong the case.
+His lawyer later told reporters they may seek a review of the court's decision.

+“This is a historic moment for Malaysia, where the most senior leader has actually now faced an unprecedented moment of political accountability,” said Bridget Welsh, a Southeast Asian expert at Malaysia’s Nottingham University. ”For this decision, which is the first of many cases involving this particular scandal, to move in this particular direction really is a testimony to the rule of law in Malaysia, and the strengthening of the demands for the rule of law in Malaysia.”

 Maimun, Malaysia's first female chief justice who was appointed in 2019, has come under attack on social media from Najib’s supporters.
 Police arrested a man over the weekend in connection with death threats made against Maimun.
 Hundreds of Najib's supporters gathered outside the court in a show of support.